-Kinship/relative and resource caregivers shall provide an allowance for the child's discretionary spending at a rate set by the Department in the Kinship/Relative or Resource Parent Agreement.
-Kinship/relative or resource caregivers shall make no demands that allowance money be spent on family activities initiated by the kinship/relative or resource caregivers.
-The certified kinship/relative or resource caregiver shall not expect the child to spend personal allowance money for items covered by the boarding care payment.

-Kinship/relative or resource parents shall not accept any part of a child's earned or unearned income without prior, written agreement of the Department and the child.
+Kinship/relative caregivers and resource parents shall provide an allowance for the child's discretionary spending at a rate set by the Department in the Kinship/Relative caregivers or Resource Parent Agreement.
+Kinship/relative caregivers or resource parents shall make no demands that allowance money be spent on family activities initiated by the kinship/relative caregivers or resource parent shall not expect the child to spend personal allowance money for items covered by the boarding care payment.
+Kinship/relative caregivers or resource parent shall not accept any part of a child's earned or unearned income without prior, written agreement of the Department and the child.